jklgit/Image-Comparison-in-Browser/README.md

 * sid1: Post id from chan.sankakucomplex.com for the left panel.
 * sid2: Post id from chan.sankakucomplex.com for the right panel.

+# Userscript

+[This userscript](https://jklgit.github.io/Image-Comparison-in-Browser/Sankakucomplex_Compare_Images_Github.user.js) adds links on the post/show/ page and the post/delete/ page on chan.sankakucomplex.com from where you can easily compare child and parent posts.

 # Presettings for drag&drop support

 Following parameters need to be allowed for jklgit.github.io on the server side for full drag&drop support from a different browser window: